 - Draw Areas (ROI) (optional): Sometimes the alarm should be limited to a specific area of the video.
 If you would like to observe only a specific area, it can be determined here.
 Clicking this button makes the Camera Editor appear.
 Without ROI, the entire area will be observed.

 Set object size (optional): If you have a good idea of what pixel range the detected objects would fall into, you can customise the minimum and maximum height size of detections, in pixels, here.
 This would ensure that only objects that fit into that range would get detected, resulting in a further decrease in the number of false alarms.
-Make sure to take into account that in case of Fall Detection, the horizontal and vertical axes of both arrows have to be moved simultaneously!
+Make sure to take into account that in case of Fall Detection, the horizontal and vertical axes of both arrows can only be moved simultaneously!

 Move the the arrows by clicking and dragging them to help you determine the optimal values.
 Adjust the slider's endpoints on the bottom part of the screen to set the minimum / maximum values.
 Click Set sizes to save your changes, or Discard to cancel them.